 Historic Coeur d’Alene Carousel

+Next on our list of things to do near Coeur d’Alene, families can ride the historic Playland Pier Carousel.
 Whenever they can, my kids always want to ride any carousel.
-The beautifully painted horses and whimsical allure of a merry-go-round somehow creates an enchanting experience that never gets old.
-Families who visit the Coeur d’Alene downtown parks can also enjoy a ride on the Historic Coeur d’Alene Carousel.
+The beautifully painted horses and whimsical allure of a merry-go-round creates an enchanting experience that never gets old.
+For just $2 a ride, kids can pick out their very own horse and experience a glimpse of CDA’s history.
 This attraction was originally part of Playland Pier on the shores of Lake Coeur d’Alene from 1942 to 1974.
-The city restored the carousel in its picturesque building near Fort Sherman playground.
-For just $2 a ride, kids can pick out their very own horse and catch a glimpse of CDA’s historical past.
+More recently, the city restored the carousel in its picturesque building near Fort Sherman playground.

 Fort Sherman Wooden Playground